npstn-soft/ProjectMF2.0/README.md

 Include the "detect" folder in /etc/asterisk

-Make sure all the files ("mf", "mf2", "st_scan") have the correct permissions:
+Make sure all the files ("mf", "mf2") have the correct permissions:

 chmod a+x mf
 chmod a+x mf2
-chmod a+x st_scan

 Open your extensions.conf and add the line: